radl97/sec-web/README.md

 iptables -A OUTPUT -o lo -j ACCEPT
 ```

+And do not forget to save the config (and copy the behaviour for IPv6)
+`iptables-save > /etc/iptables/iptables.rules`
+`cp /etc/iptables/iptables.rules /etc/iptables/ip6tables.rules`
+`ip6tables-restore /etc/iptables/ip6tables.rules`

 ## Squid config

 Based on basic Squid default config from Archlinux's setup.